 Packaging became a critical design consideration as we moved from prototypes to commercial production.
 Initial designs used single-box packaging, but playtesting revealed durability and usability issues that required iteration.

-Packaging iterations: From single box to corrugated material boxes
+Packaging iterations: From single box to corrugated material boxes with improved durability.

-Commercial Success and Validation
+Commercial Validation

 Conclusion